DevKhalyd/rg_portfolio/README.md

 - A widget test (in other UI frameworks referred to as component test) tests a single widget.
 - An integration test tests a complete app or a large part of an app.

+**Mock dependencies using Mockito**

+Mock: A mock is a substitute for a real object.
+Help to test an expected behavior of a real object.

+- A passing test might start failing if a web service or database returns unexpected results.
+This is known as a “flaky test.”

 # Useful